 Summer Book Study

-This summer we are seeking to better understand the effects of racism in our country and how we, as people of faith, can respond with and through God's love.
-Three book discussion groups have been organized to read White Fragility: Why It's So Hard for White People to Talk About Racism, How To Be an Anti-Racist, and Dear Church: A Love Letter from a Black Preacher to the Whitest Denomination in the US.
-Contact Sara Pantazes at firstname.lastname@example.org with any questions or for information about joining the discussion groups.
+During the summer of 2020, members of First Pres came together to learn in hopes of better understanding the effects of racism in our country and how we, as people of faith, can respond with and through God's love.
+Three book discussion groups were formed to read White Fragility: Why It's So Hard for White People to Talk About Racism, How To Be an Anti-Racist, and Dear Church: A Love Letter from a Black Preacher to the Whitest Denomination in the US.

 One response for people of faith in this situation is to seek to learn more about racism's history and its current place in our country.
 By understanding the problem we can better hope to become part of the solution.
 We have created a list of books, movies, and other online resources as a place to start.
 What would you add to this list?
 Let us know!